joel-rojas/twitter-ui-posts/README.md

 ## Features

-* App's API calls are made to a custom server, as I mentioned in the description part, which is a REST API server working in a AWS EC2 instance.
+* API call of the app is made to a custom server, as I mentioned in the description part, which is a REST API server working in a AWS EC2 instance.

 * While API data has finished to load and render, you'll see a button called **Edit Layout** placed on the right-side of the header component for large screen width-devices and as a menu-item button when navbar menu button is clicked for small screen-width ones.
 If it is pressed, it will show different options as UI menu items to interact with the layout of the app.